Squareys/Blender-OpenGEX/README.md

 * Faster geometry export, but:
   * No support for morphing
   * No support for vertex skin weights
+* Support for exporting object game physics as Extensions
 * Support for exporting custom properties as Extensions

 Properties can be exported as: